lmeullibre/gp-metronome-extracter/README.md

 - Extracts tempo information from Guitar Pro (.gp) files
 - Generates a WAV file containing metronome clicks
 - Supports variable tempo changes throughout the piece
+- Supports tempo change in the middle of a bar

 ## Prerequisites